rtmigo/timelimit_py/README.md

 # [timelimit](https://github.com/rtmigo/timelimit_py#readme)

+Sets the time limit for slow-running functions.
-Unified way to call time-limited functions in parallel threads or processes.
+Runs functions in parallel threads or processes.

 Tested with Python 3.6-3.9 on macOS, Ubuntu and Windows.